You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Q: What are dependencies and what needs to be known about them?

 A: Dependencies are scenarios where in order to complete one action, something must happen before it.
-Salentica Elements is full of dependencies which can be problematic from a third-party development perspective, as the context to the dependencies is often not surfaced in external collateral.
+Engage is full of dependencies which can be problematic from a third-party development perspective, as the context of the dependencies is often not surfaced in external collateral.
 An example of a dependency is Address Manager.
 In order to create an address and sync it to a contact/relationship record, the corresponding address record needs to be created or selected to power the dependent process of surfacing the address on the parent contact/relationship record.

-Managed Salentica attributes
+• Managed Engage attributes

 Q: What are Webhooks?